 A course leaflet containing more detailed information is available here.

-This course is free to students who are 18 on September 1st 2018.
+This course is free to students who are aged 19 or under on September 1st 2018.
 There will be a tuition fee for over 19's.

 - London Art residential (approx. £250.00 plus expenses) plus costs for 2-4 other local day trips.